 Step 4: If there is a lot of liquid, press sauté again and cook for a few minutes more, mashing the vegetables with a potato masher or the back of a wooden spoon.
 You'll find that this is very easy to do since the veggies are very soft and well-cooked (5 minutes).

 Note: You can also use an immersion blender (affiliate link) if you have one.
 I find it very easy to stick this in the instant pot and blend the contents lightly.
-Don't blend completely though since you don't want a paste.
-You do want some texture left in there.
+Don't blend completely though... you do want some texture left in there.

-Step 5: Sprinkle some lemon juice and chopped cilantro on the bhaji and add a few dollops of butter.
+Step 5: Sprinkle some lemon juice and chopped cilantro on the bhaji and add a a dollop of butter.

 Note: If making this recipe in a conventional stovetop pressure cooker, follow the exact same steps as outlined above.
 Pressure cook for two whistles on high heat and simmer for 5 minutes.
 Take off the hob and let the steam release naturally.